 As a result of the amalgamation (mentioned above), the Canada Life Assurance Company is now one of the biggest insurers in the country.
 As such, they have a vast offering and are working hard to bring these different pieces together.
 It's normal to expect there to be some bumps along the way, so we give Canada Life 3.5 stars.
 Rest assured, they are a solid carrier!

 If you’ve been looking for reviews about London Life Insurance or Great-West Life Insurance you probably already know GreatWest Lifeco amalgamated them into the Canada Life Assurance Company!

 Whooo wee.
 This rebranding will be interesting.

-In case you’re wondering, captive agents (ones that are tied to a specific company) literally have their hands tied because they are unable to shop around for their client’s needs.
+Psst: In case you’re wondering, captive agents are tied to a specific company and literally have their hands tied because they are unable to shop around for their client’s needs.

 So let’s take a peek at Canada Life to see how they stack up to the competition.

 So lets find out a little bit more about Canada Life Assurance Company!